OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 ### Changing the log-frequency

-By default, the information is printed after the reasoning has completed however, it can be more helpful to print out the progress at set intervals.
+By default, the information is printed after the reasoning has completed.
+However, it can be more helpful to print out the progress at set intervals.

 The length of the intervals can be changed with `set log-frequency 10` - setting the print frequency to every 10 seconds.